-2.11 - Driving at Night
+2.11 - Driving at night

-2.11.1 - It's More Dangerous
+2.11.1 - It's more dangerous

 You are at greater risk when you drive at night.
-Drivers can't see hazards as quickly as in daylight, so they have less time to respond.
+Drivers cannot see hazards as quickly as in daylight, so they have less time to respond.
 Drivers caught by surprise are less able to avoid a crash.
 The problems of night driving involve the driver, the roadway, and the vehicle.

-2.11.2 - Driver Factors
+2.11.2 - Driver factors

-Vision.
+Vision

 Good vision is critical for safe driving.
 Your control of the brake, accelerator, and steering wheel is based on what you see.
 If you cannot see clearly, you will have trouble identifying traffic and roadway conditions, spotting potential trouble or responding to problems in a timely manner.